murisi/L2/README.md

 ```

 ### Strings
-The above exposition has purposefully avoided making strings because it is tedious to do using only binary and reference arithmetic.
+The above exposition has purposefully avoided making strings because it is tedious to do using only literal and reference arithmetic.
 The quote function takes a list of lists of character s-expressions and returns the sequence of operations required to write its ascii encoding into memory.
 (An extension to this rule occurs when instead of a list of characters, an s-expression that is a list of lists is encountered.
 In this case the value of the s-expression is taken as the character to be inserted.)
 These "operations" are essentially decreasing the stack-pointer, putting the characters into that memory, and returning the address of that memory.
 Because the stack-frame of a function is destroyed upon its return, strings implemented in this way should not be returned.
 Quote is implemented below:

 #### strings.l2
 ```